 B2B sales may seem like a dizzying game.
 As opposed to B2C sales, the buyer’s journey here takes a lot longer, requiring a lot more patience and hands-on action.
 It may seem complicated, but it certainly doesn’t have to be!
-Getting through the B2B sales cycle is a lot simpler than you’d think if you know the common stages and have the right strategies to support them.
+Getting through the different stages of the B2B sales cycle is a lot simpler than you’d think if you know the common stages and have the right strategies to support them.

 Here’s how your business can bump up revenue in a few simple steps.